mariolinguito/codingadventures/content/blog/how-to-search-in-files-content-using-apache-tika-and-drupal-views/index.md

 ---
-title: How to search in files content using Apache Tika and Drupal Views
+title: How to search in files content using Apache Tika and Drupal Content Views
 date: 2021-08-20T15:27:17.719Z
 description: There are some contrib modules for Drupal 8 that make you search into the files, all of these uses Apache Tika, which is a framework used for